Systematic bias due to eccentricity in parameter estimation for merging binary neutron stars : Spinning case: Summary and discussion

 We applied our result of bias to the inference of neutron star properties and performed Bayesian parameter estimation for specific cases to identify important implications.
 The bias effects due to eccentricity always make the recovered component masses more asymmetric than the true masses.
 We showed that a BNS signal consisting of two neutron stars within the typical mass range $[1,2]\msun$ can be estimated to be a BNS signal whose component mass is much smaller or much larger than the typical mass range, even up to the mass gap for a specific case $(m_1,m_2,\chi_{\rm eff},e_0)_{\rm true}=(2\msun,2\msun,0.2,0.02)$.
 In particular, we found that parameter estimation using noneccentric waveforms for eccentric BNS signals can yield false predictions for the neutron star equation of state.
 We presented two concrete Bayesian examples: i) the recovered Bayesian PDF for $\tilde{\lambda}$ prefers the WFF1 EoS model over the true model APR4, ii) parameter estimation using noneccentric waveforms for the ($1.4\msun,1.4\msun$) eccentric BNS signal whose EoS follows the MPA1 model can derive the result preferring the APR4 model when $e_0\sim0.0041$.

+The TaylorF2 model is a purely analytic PN model, which has a very simple dependence of the amplitude on frequency.
+This model only describes the inspiral phase and is inaccurate when the binary is close to merger.
+For merging BNSs, the merger happens at frequencies above 1 kHz due to their low masses, and the aLIGO is less sensitive in this frequency region.
+Therefore, the TaylorF2 model has generally been considered suitable for BNS signals.
+The TaylorF2 model, along with three high-precision models, was used for parameter estimation of GW170817, and the result showed marginal differences from the results of the three models \cite{PhysRevX.9.011001}.
+The effectiveness of TaylorF2 may have to be comprehensively investigated for future detectors whose sensitivity will be improved in the high frequency region.

+The tidal parameter $\delta \tilde{\lambda}$ first appears at 6PN order, and this parameter has a negligible contribution to the GW phase compared to $\tilde{\lambda}$.
+We found that this parameter cannot be well recovered even at $\rho \simeq 1000$ using BILBY.
+Huez \etal \cite{huez2025k} have also shown that even with the next generation detector, Einstein Telescope, $\rho > 1000$ will be required to confidently constrain $\delta \tilde{\lambda}$.
+In the FM, $\delta \tilde{\lambda}$ is almost unmeasurable ($\sigma_{\delta \tilde{\lambda}} > 10^4$) unless appropriate prior information is incorporated \cite{Cho:2022cdy}.
+Thus, in this work, we chose the prior of $\delta \tilde{\lambda}$ empirically with no theoretical justification for that choice.
+On the other hand, we included $\delta \tilde{\lambda}$ as a free parameter in our analysis for consistency with the Bayesian parameter estimation.
+However, we confirmed that our results were nearly unchanged even though we omitted this parameter from the FM component.
+A comprehensive study of how to effectively deal with this parameter in the FM approach would be necessary.

-The FM method has been widely used in past parameter estimation studies due to its easy of construction and application.
+The FM method has been widely used in past parameter estimation studies due to its ease of construction and application.
 However, as described in this work, it is important to verify the reliability of the method before its practical application, which can be done simply by comparing it to the Bayesian parameter estimation method \cite{Cho_2022,PhysRevD.106.084056}.
-The FCV method can also be verified by comparing Bayesian parameter estimation methods, and the suitability of FM must inevitably precede.
+The FCV method can also be verified by comparing Bayesian parameter estimation methods.
 On the other hand, the FM and FCV methods will be much more efficient for the 3G detectors because longer signal lengths require much longer computational time for parameter estimation.
 The verification of the accuracy of the two methods is also important in this regard, and our methodology used in this work is easily applicable to 3G detector sensitivity curves, which will be our future work.